We are a 501 (c)(3) non-profit organization with a mission to identify and lay the MIAs from the USS Oklahoma to rest.

 As late as spring of 2013, the Navy and the Marine Corps were opposed to this action stating they should memorialize them where they are buried.

 Starting in 2014, we created our project on behalf of the families to have these bodies exhumed, examined through the latest technology, identified, and sent home to their families.
 My wife, Mary Ann, sent in her DNA in 2010.

 In early 2015, the director of the POW MIA promised us that these bodies would be exhumed, this was accomplished in the year 2015.

 The first identifications were made in January 2016.

-After a year and a half, approximately 100 have been identified.
+After 3 years, approximately 220 have been identified.

 Forensic genealogy has located over 80% of the relatives of these fallen forgotten heroes and has brought closure to the families for the ones that have been returned.